ExtracTable: Human-in-the-Loop Transformation of Scientific Corpora into Structured Knowledge: Abstract

 \section{Abstract}

-As the volume of scientific literature continues to grow, efficient knowledge organization is an increasingly challenging task.
-Traditional structuring of scientific content is time-consuming and requires significant domain expertise, increasing the need for tool support.
-Our goal is to create a Human-in-the-Loop (HITL) workflow that supports researchers in creating and structuring scientific knowledge, leveraging neural models and knowledge graphs, exemplified using the Open Research Knowledge Graph (ORKG).
-The workflow aims to automate key steps, including data extraction and knowledge structuring, while keeping user oversight through human validation.
-We developed a modular framework implementing the workflow and evaluated it along the Quality Improvement Paradigm (QIP) with participants from the ORKG user community.
-The evaluation indicated that the framework is highly usable and provides practical support.
-It significantly reduces the time and effort required to transition from a research interest to literature-based answers by streamlining the import of information into a knowledge graph.
-Participants evaluated the framework with an average System Usability Scale (SUS) score of 84.17, an A+ -- the highest achievable rating.
-They also reported that it improved their time spent, previously between 4 hours and two weeks, down to an average of 24:40 minutes.
-The tool streamlines the creation of scientific corpora and extraction of structured knowledge for KG integration by leveraging LLMs and user-defined models, significantly accelerating the review process.
-However, human validation remains essential throughout the extraction process, and future work is needed to improve extraction accuracy and entity linking to existing knowledge resources.
+As the volume of scientific literature grows, efficient knowledge organization becomes increasingly challenging.
+Traditional ap\-proach\-es to structuring scientific content are time-consuming and require significant domain expertise, highlighting the need for tool support.
+We present \textit{ExtracTable}, a Human-in-the-Loop (HITL) workflow and framework that assists researchers in transforming unstructured publications into structured representations.
+The workflow combines large language models (LLMs) with user-defined schemas and is designed for downstream integration into knowledge graphs (KGs).
+Developed and evaluated in the context of the Open Research Knowledge Graph (ORKG), \textit{ExtracTable} automates key steps such as document preprocessing and data extraction while ensuring user oversight through validation.
+In an evaluation with ORKG community participants following the Quality Improvement Paradigm (QIP), \textit{ExtracTable} demonstrated high usability and practical value.
+Participants gave it an average System Usability Scale (SUS) score of 84.17 (A+, the highest rating).
+The time to progress from a research interest to literature-based insights was reduced from between 4 hours and 2 weeks to an average of 24:40 minutes.
+By streamlining corpus creation and structured data extraction for knowledge graph integration, \textit{ExtracTable} leverages LLMs and user models to accelerate literature reviews.
+However, human validation remains essential to ensure quality, and future work will address improving extraction accuracy and entity linking to existing knowledge resources.